 - Open burning, such as in an outdoor burn barrel, occurs at temperatures far lower than incineration.
 Because burning does not filter byproducts out of the air, it is more harmful to the environment than incineration.
 Although it is actually banned in most states, Nebraska law includes avenues for legal open burning (see below).

 **Unfortunately, there is only one hazardous waste incinerator in Nebraska (in Kimball).
 Because of this, incineration is not a viable disposal option for most in the state.**

 Laws related to open burning vary depending on the specific county or municipality within Nebraska.

 You should ALWAYS talk to your local fire department before burning containers.
 This will clear up any issues regarding legality.
 The fire department can also advise you on environmental conditions and safety.

 Generally, two permits are required to perform an open burn:

 - A permit from the local fire chief

-- A permit from the Nebraska Department of Environmental Quality (NDEQ)*
+- A permit from the Nebraska Department of Environment and Energy (NDEE)*

-*However, Form #: 07-279 states that a permit from NDEQ is NOT NECESSARY for the burning of pesticide containers.
+*However, Form #: 07-279 states that a permit from NDEE is NOT NECESSARY for the burning of pesticide containers.